micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 title: Introducing the DataStore (i.e. HDF5 rocks)
 ---

-As I said several times before in this blog, the single biggest mistake in the architecture of the engine was the pervasive use of a relational database in numerical code.
+As I said several times in this blog, the single biggest mistake in the architecture of the engine was the pervasive use of a relational database in numerical code.
 It should be obvious that performance-critical code cannot affort to wait for the